fastrgv/AdaGate/README.md

 ## Rebuild Requirements:
 * systems:  Windows, OSX or GNU/Linux
-* a recent Ada compiler: GNU/GNAT or AdaCore
+* a recent Ada compiler: GNU Ada
-* Xcode g++ compiler, if using OSX

 ## Build instructions for AdaGate:

 Three [pre-compiled] binary executables are delivered, one for Windows, one for gnu/linux and one for OSX.
 I think the Windows executable is fairly portable.
-It was built on Windows 10 in 64-bit mode.
+It was built on Windows 10 in 32-bit mode.
 The Mac binary should run on most any standard Mac with a recent version of OSX.
 The linux binary, adagate_gnu, is intended to run in the presence of the directory "./libs/gnu", which contains GLFW3 libraries that can be, but need not be present on a target system.

 The distributed linux executable requires glibc v2.14 or newer.
 That means if your distribution is older than june 2011, it may not run, and you will need to recompile.

-Build scripts for AdaCore Ada [with its own g++] are provided.
+Build scripts for GNU Ada [with its own g++] are provided.
 But should also work for GNAT from the GNU Compiler Collection, with minor changes.
-See aggcmp.sh.
+See ./alternateBuildScripts/.

 -------------------------------------------------------

+**msWin32** => wcmp32.bat
-**msWin64** => wcmp.bat
+**msWin64** => wcmp64.bat (read ~docs\gnuAdaOnWindows.txt)

-Note that the above windows built scripts might need to be adjusted to reference your actual installation directory for the 64bit AdaCore compiler.
+Note that the above windows build script might need to be adjusted to reference your actual installation directory for the MinGW Ada compiler.

-Note also that the [hard-to-find] 64-bit library file glext64.lib was built using the AdaCore g++ compiler versus glext-src code obtained from Source Forge.
-You can use it as-is; you need not recreate it.
-See glext64.7z.

 -------------------------------------------------------
 **MacOSX** => ocmp.sh

 build script for generating a portable executable that will run on most OSX platforms whether or not they have non-standard libraries GLFW installed.
 This is used to build the executable named adagate_osx.
 Macs with a recent but standard configuration of OSX should be able to rebuild using this script, assuming you have GNAT GPL installed, as well as g++ from Xcode.

+Note: ./alternateBuildScripts/GNocmp.sh shows how to build on OSX without Xcode.

 ------------------------------------------------------
 **GNU/Linux** => lcmp.sh